pyscf/pyscf.github.io/source/theory/dft.rst

 thus it has to be approximated, which leads to various density functional approximations.
-These include local density approximation (LDA; XC energy only depends on electron densities), generalized gradient approximation (GGA; XC energy also depends on density gradients), meta-GGA (XC energy also depends on density laplacians), non-local correlation functionals (the correlation potential has a non-local form), hybrid density functionals (a fraction of exact exchange is also included), and long-range corrected density functionals (long-range part of the exchange energy is repalaced by the exact exchange energy), etc.
+These include local density approximation (LDA; XC energy only depends on electron densities), generalized gradient approximation (GGA; XC energy also depends on density gradients), meta-GGA (XC energy also depends on kinetic energy densities), non-local correlation functionals (the correlation potential has a non-local form), hybrid density functionals (a fraction of exact exchange is also included), and long-range corrected density functionals (long-range part of the exchange energy is repalaced by the exact exchange energy), etc.